 This one is frustrating, but it’s important to remember.
 When the team loses it’s the head coach’s fault.
 When the team wins it’s because of their talent.
 It’s tempting to want to defend our husbands and there is absolutely a time and place for this, but you need to know when to pick your battles.

 Sometimes Coaches’ Wives express frustration that their husbands aren’t able to skip football games to attend weddings in October or that they need to attend a staff meeting instead of joining you at a neighbor kid’s birthday party.

-If your husband was a lawyer would you ask him to skip making closing arguments on a case because it was inconvenient for your plans?
-It’s important to remember that there are seasons where all careers require us to prioritize assignments over personal time.
-Keep an accurate perspective about things.
+If your husband was a lawyer, would you ask him to skip making closing arguments on a case because it was inconvenient for your plans?
+It’s important to remember that there are seasons when all careers require us to prioritize assignments over personal time.
+So keep an accurate perspective about things.
 Yes, your husband likely works nights and weekends.
-But here’s the thing, my boss doesn’t call Ordell can ask his permission before scheduling a conference call.
-And when I have a call I’m expected to be 100% present.
+But here’s the thing, my boss doesn’t call Ordell and ask his permission before scheduling a conference call.
+And when I have a call, I’m expected to be 100% present.
 It’s my job.